Kia e-Niro review

-Sure, electric car alternatives such as the Nissan Leaf and the Hyundai Kona Electric (with which the e-Niro shares its electric technology) are cheaper, but the e-Niro is more practical and comes with an impressive list of standard kit for a sensible price.
+Sure, electric car competitors such as the Nissan Leaf, Volkswagen ID.3 and the Hyundai Kona Electric (with which the e-Niro shares its electric technology) are cheaper, but the e-Niro is more practical and comes with an impressive list of standard kit for a sensible price.

-You can spot the e-Niro over the standard Niro hybrid and Plug-in PHEV thanks to those flashes of blue trim near the daytime running lights and round the air intakes.
+You can spot the e-Niro over the standard Niro hybrid and Plug-in PHEV thanks to design tweaks including flashes of blue trim near the daytime running lights and round the air intakes.
 It also has differently styled alloy wheels which aid aerodynamics and efficiency and a filled-in front grille which houses the charging port.

-Remember the time when Kia was a watchword for cheap and cheerful?
+Remember the time when the average customer thought Kia was a watchword for cheap and cheerful?
 That’s absolutely not the case with the e-Niro.
 The interior is filled with leather, soft-touch plastics and piano black trim of the quality you’d expect to find in posh cars from Germany.
+It has decent space, too.

-There are no confusing engine or gearbox combinations to choose from.
-It only comes with 64kWh electric motor and like most electric cars, driving the Kia e-Niro is a hoot.
+Like most electric cars, driving any Kia e-Niro is a hoot.
 You press the accelerator and whoosh off you go, meaning you’ll get away quickly from the lights and be able to nip in and out of gaps in city traffic.

 The electric car is quiet and comfortable on the motorway – you’ll hear a bit of noise from the tyres and a synthetic Tardis-type noise from the electric drivetrain.
-If you get a chance to scoot down a quiet country lane, switch the drive controller to ‘Sport’ and things get even more fun.
+If you get a chance to scoot down a quiet country lane, the e-Niro is no sports car, but its abrupt acceleration and grippy cornering still raise a smile.